tap349/tap349.github.io/_posts/2019-04-04-elixir-umbrella.md

 tips
 ----

-### don't configure umbrella application
+### you can't configure umbrella application

-you cannot add any options to `umbrella_app` configuration:
+that is you can't add any options to `umbrella_app` configuration:

 ```elixir
 # umbrella_app/config/config.exs